thegworld/gtx-browser/docs/process_model_and_site_isolation.md

 user" and "the web" into a single protection domain.
 An attacker who exploits an arbitrary code execution vulnerability in such a browser can steal sensitive files or install malware.
-In this paper, we present the security architecture of Chromium, the open-source browser upon which Google Chrome is built.
+In this paper, we present the security architecture of GTx Browser, the open-source browser upon which Google Chrome is built.
-Chromium has two modules in separate protection domains: a browser kernel, which interacts with the operating system, and a rendering engine, which runs with restricted privileges in a sandbox.
+GTx Browser has two modules in separate protection domains: a browser kernel, which interacts with the operating system, and a rendering engine, which runs with restricted privileges in a sandbox.
 This architecture helps mitigate high-severity attacks without sacrificing compatibility with existing web